 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.”

-By using these lists of Bible verses for children to memorize, you will be giving your children a gift that will last their whole lifetime – and beyond, into eternity.
+By using these age-based lists of Bible verses for children to memorize, you will be giving your dear children a good gift that will last their whole lifetime – and beyond, into eternal life, God willing.
 Isn’t this what we want the most as Christian parents?

 Did you know that Woman of Noble Character has a shop?
 Yes!
 And we have an awesome array of printables including matching games and 30 days of prayer for kids plus more!
 Check it out here or by clicking the image below.